Updated Feb 14, 2026

 How Much Does a Small Business Pay in Taxes?

+This is one you definitely need to consult an experienced CPA about to get concrete numbers.
 The short answer is that every small business is unique, but we can still give you some idea of what to expect.
-The Small Business Administration released figures that showed an average of 19.8% as the effective tax rate for small businesses.
+The Small Business Administration released figures showing an average effective tax rate of 19.8% for small businesses.
 The percentages can vary depending on your business structure and other factors.

 Why is Tax Planning Important for Small Businesses?

-How Can Setting Up or Adding to a Retirement Savings Plan Benefit Small Business Tax Planning?
+How Can a Retirement Plan Reduce Small Business Taxes?

-If you are unsure how to set up a retirement plan for your company, CMP can help with our retirement plan TPA Services.
+If you’re unsure how to set up a retirement plan for your company, CMP can help with our retirement plan TPA Services.

 How Do Equipment Deductions and Green Energy Tax Credits Factor into Small Business Tax Planning?